ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/createGREP11Contract.md

 			client_cert_file: "/cfg/c16-client.pem"
 		```

-### Create x509 material for GREP11 clients to GREP11 Server communication
+### Create x509 material for GREP11 client to GREP11 Server communication

 Your GREP11 Server acts as both a server and a client.
-It's primary purpose is to be a server- to serve requests from GREP11 Clients.
-But in order to get its job done, it must relay send requests to the CENA4SEE server, so it is a client to the CENA4SEE server.
+Its primary purpose is to be a server- to serve requests from GREP11 Clients.
+But in order to get its job done, it must send requests to the CENA4SEE server, so it is a client to the CENA4SEE server.
+(It is also a client to the rsyslog service so that it can send its log messages there).
 Yes, it's confusing, but that's why the IT profession offers a living wage in some parts of the world.

 In this section, you'll set up the material to enable GREP11 Server's role as a, well, GREP11 Server!